libreddit/libreddit/README.md

 - Libreddit is written in Rust for speed and memory safety.
 It uses Actix Web, which was [benchmarked as the fastest web server for single queries](https://www.techempower.com/benchmarks/#hw=ph&test=db).
 - Unlike Teddit (at the time of writing this), Libreddit does not require a Reddit API key to host.

+## Comparison

+This section outlines how Libreddit compares to Reddit.

 ### Speed